xvxx/phd/README.md

 `phd` is an esoteric gopher server for small gopherholes.

-point it at a directory and it'll serve up all its text files, sub-directories, and binary files over gopher. any `.gph` files will be served up as [gopermaps](https://en.wikipedia.org/wiki/Gopher_(protocol)#Source_code_of_a_menu), and executable `.gph` files will be run as a script with their output served to the client, like cgi!
+point it at a directory and it'll serve up all its text files, sub-directories, and binary files over gopher. any `.gph` files will be served up as [gopermaps][map] and executable `.gph` files will be run as a script with their output served to the client, like cgi!

 special files:

 - **header.gph**: if it exists in a directory, its content will be shown above the directory's content. put ascii art in it.
 - **footer.gph**: same, but will be shown below a directory's content.
 - **index.gph**: completely replaces a directory's content with what's in this file.
 - **??.gph**: visiting gopher://yoursite/1/dog/ will try to render `dog.gph` from disk.
 - **.reverse**: if this exists, the directory contents will be listed in reverse alphanumeric order. useful for phloggin'.

 any line in a `.gph` file that doesn't contain tabs (`\t`) and doesn't start with an `i` will get an `i` automatically prefixed, turning it into a gopher information item.

 any `.gph` file that is marked **executable** with be run as if it were a shell script and its output will be sent to the client. it will be passed three arguments: the query string (if any, the host, and the port. do with them what you will.

 for example: